gil0mendes/Initium/docs/initium-protocol.md

    page size.
 The data is not mapped into the virtual address space.
 The memory containing module data is marked as `INITIUM_MEMORY_MODULES`.
  * `size`: Size of the module data, in bytes.
- * `name_size`: Length of the name string, including null terminator.
+ * `name_len`: Length of the name string, including null terminator.
  * `name`: Name of the module.
 This is the base name of the file that the module was loaded from.